 While having Earth Science would be beneficial for your understanding of some course content and completion of scenario-based problems, it is not a requirement.

-This answer truly depends on how much time you want to invest in the course.
-On average, past participants reported spending an average of 12 hours on the assignments that are contained within each course module.
-Think of these modules like units of study.
+This answer depends on how much time you want to invest in the course.
+On average, past participants reported spending an average of 10-12 hours on the assignments that are contained within each course module.
+Think of these modules as units of study.
 Module assignments are due every two weeks by Sunday night at 11:55 PM (EST).
 The more you want to read and explore links and resources provided within the course as a supplement to the basic course content, the more time you will spend on the course every two weeks.

-Yes, upon successful completion of the VESSS online course, you can receive four college credits in Topics GOL 195 from Thomas Nelson Community College (TNCC).
+Yes, upon successful completion of the VESSS online course, you can receive four college credits in GOL 105 from Thomas Nelson Community College (TNCC).
 It is up to the college that you attend as to whether they want to accept the credits.
 If you attend the Summer Academy and successfully complete the course, you will receive one college Independent Study credit in Topics GOL 199 Independent Research from TNCC.
 Students are not required to take VESSS for college credit to participate in the VESSS experience.

 There are approximately 30-35 students assigned to each Master Teacher’s group for the online course.